mxcl/scripthub/README.md

 Wraps https://github.com/pomber/stargazer for your convenience.

-## Setup Git GPG

-Simple git commit signing.
+&nbsp;

+## `mash git setup-gpg`

+Configure `git` & GitHub to sign ur commits.

 ### Details

-Signing your git commits is important since there is no other way for the commit to be verified as yours.
+Signing your Git commits is important since there is no other way for the commit to be verified as yours.
 Git is a transparent system that is easy to spoof.